derekmt12/derekndavis.com/posts/lightning-fast-front-end-build-optimistic-ui.md

 ---
-title: 'Cheat Code for a Lightning Fast Front End - Building an Optimistic UI'
+title: 'Cheat Code for a Lightning Fast Front End: Building an Optimistic UI'
 subtitle: 'How we can leverage the optimistic UI pattern for maximum performance in our app'
 date: '2021-02-12'